Samurai: Marriage

-Iga and Koga Clan Culture

-The leaders of the Iga and Koga clan ninjas were samurai, and cultivated ideas about secretive tactics for centuries to become leaders of mercenaries for nobles to pay and use.

 Women

 Maintaining the household was the main duty of women of the samurai class.
 This was especially crucial during early feudal Japan, when warrior husbands were often traveling abroad or engaged in clan battles.
 The wife, or okugatasama (meaning: one who remains in the home), was left to manage all household affairs, care for the children, and perhaps even defend the home forcibly.
 For this reason, many women of the samurai class were trained in wielding a polearm called a naginata or a special knife called the kaiken in an art called tantojutsu (lit. the skill of the knife), which they could use to protect their household, family, and honor if the need arose.
 There were women who actively engaged in battles alongside male samurai in Japan, although most of these female warriors were not formal samurai.

 A samurai's daughter's greatest duty was political marriage.
-These women married members of enemy clans of their families to form a diplomatic relationship.
+These women married members of enemy clans of their families to form diplomatic relationships.
 These alliances were stages for many intrigues, wars and tragedies throughout Japanese history.
 A woman could divorce her husband if he did not treat her well and also if he was a traitor to his wife's family.
-A famous case was that of Oda Tokuhime (Daughter of Oda Nobunaga); irritated by the antics of her mother-in-law, Lady Tsukiyama (the wife of Tokugawa Ieyasu), she was able to get Lady Tsukiyama arrested on suspicion of communicating with the Takeda clan (then a great enemy of Nobunaga and the Oda clan).
+A famous case was that of Oda Tokuhime (daughter of Oda Nobunaga); irritated by the antics of her mother-in-law, Lady Tsukiyama (the wife of Tokugawa Ieyasu), she was able to get Lady Tsukiyama arrested on suspicion of communicating with the Takeda clan (then a great enemy of Nobunaga and the Oda clan).
 Ieyasu also arrested his own son, Matsudaira Nobuyasu, who was Tokuhime's husband, because Nobuyasu was close to his mother Lady Tsukiyama.
 To assuage his ally Nobunaga, Ieyasu had Lady Tsukiyama executed in 1579 and that same year ordered his son to commit seppuku to prevent him from seeking revenge for the death of his mother.